 The fly casting instructor scenery in Europe is meanwhile very well connected through the EFFA Flycasting Instructor Programme, the world's toughest fly casting instructor programme and intends to develop new and better teaching methods which will help to make their fly casting classes even more efficient.
 The EFFA Flycasting Instructor Program is a very useful means to make sure that only good teaching methods and techniques are used not only to keep the European fly casting level high but even improve it.

 The negative impact of tournament fly casting

-During the last few years at fly fishing shows one could recognize a slight change what the presentations are concerned.
-Mainly because nothing new was developed what techniques are concerned some organizers started to invite people for demos whose main purpose is to present a long straight forward cast no matter with the single or double hand rod.
-Therefore they use ultra long belly WF lines exceeding 20m in belly length and even longer ones and DH lines with twice that length.
+During the last fifteen years, one could recognize a slight change in regard to casting demos at fly casting shows.
+Mainly because no new techniques were developed some organizers began to invite people for demos whose main purpose is to present a long straightforward cast no matter with the single or double hand rod.
+Therefore they usually use ultra-long belly WF lines exceeding 20 m in belly length and even longer ones and DH lines with twice that length.
 Such presentations make the visitors and especially newcomers believe that fly fishing means distance casting and beginners start buying such lines as they think this is a necessity for casting a good length.
 More than once I met clients for beginners courses who showed up with such long belly lines.
-No wonder they were frustrated and were looking for help from a pro because they couldn't handle these lines which were advertised to be the latest and best by the casters.
+No wonder they were frustrated and were looking for help from a pro because they couldn't handle these lines which were advertised to be the latest and best by the casters and even some shops.
 This is in my opinion a misleading development which has to be thought over.
-In the nineties we always distinguished between fly fishing and tournament fly casting but now this got mixed up.
+In the nineties, we always distinguished between fly fishing and tournament fly casting but now this got mixed up.
 Fly fishing means much more than casting a long straight line.